OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression

 \subsection{OSLO compression model}

 We evaluate our novel OSLO framework in the context of end-to-end deep image compression.
-We use a state-of-the-art representation learning framework that performs well for regular images, and re-define such architecture for omnidirectional images, using the on-the-sphere learning operators defined in Section~\ref{sec:spherical_conv}.
-We focus on the well-known scale hyperprior model~\cite{balle_variational_2018}, which has been proven to be very effective for perspective image compression.
-Note that our methodology could have been deployed for any reference 2D compression architecture \cite{hu_learning_2021}.
+We use state-of-the-art representation learning frameworks that perform well for regular images, and re-define such architecture for omnidirectional images, using the on-the-sphere learning operators defined in Section~\ref{sec:spherical_conv}.
+For that purpose, we use the two well-known 2D deep learning image compression architectures of \cite{balle_end--end_2017,balle_variational_2018}.
+They are two auto-encoder-like architectures, and they enable extremely effective coding performance for perspective 2D images.
+Note that our methodology could have been deployed for any reference 2D compression architecture \cite{hu_learning_2021,cheng_learned_2020}.